top of page

 What are the findings from this study?
 We are still in the process of data analysis but are looking forward to sharing findings as soon as we have them!
 Please check back with us.

-Funders: This study is funded by the Lesbian Health Fund.
+Funders: This study was funded by the Lesbian Health Fund.

 Connected group concept as many different ropes tied and linked together as an unbreakable

-We have two reviews we are conducting that will help to shed light on areas for improvement in resilience research with transgender communities.
+We have two reviews we are conducting that will help to shed light on areas for improvement in resilience research with trans and nonbinary communities.

 Researchers: This study is led by Dr. Jae Puckett.
 The review of measures of resilience was conducted in collaboration with Dr. Em Matsuno (Arizona State University) and Sergio Domínguez (University of Wisconsin-Madison).